lost-scripts/lost-scripts.github.io/archetypes/scripts/index.md

 {{/*
 Archetype template for Moho-related scripts used within the Lost Scripts™ project so, although highly customizable via params, it's tightly coupled to Lost Scripts' conventions and folder structure...
 Customize or override in your own Hugo project as needed.

-⚠️ NOTE: After generating a new script bundle, e.g. `hugo new scripts/ls_new_script`, manually remove the ".md" extension from the "index.yaml.md" file.
+⚠️ NOTE: After generating a new script bundle, e.g. `hugo new scripts/ls_new_script`, you'll have to manually remove the ".md" extension from the "index.yaml.md" file.
 */}}

 {{- $name1 := upper (index (split .Name "_") 0) -}}